PackagePages/LaravelPackage.com/docs/09-routing.md

 'middleware' => ['web'], // you probably want to include 'web' here
 ```

-Using the above default configuration, all routes defined in `routes.web` need to be prefixed with `/blogger`.
-In this way, collision with potentially existing routes can be avoided.
+In the above default configuration, all routes defined in `routes.web` need to be prefixed with `/blogger`.
+In this way, collision with potentially existing routes is avoided.

 ## Views

-The 'index' and 'show' methods on the PostController need to render a view.
+The 'index' and 'show' methods on the `PostController` need to render a view.

 ### Creating the Blade View Files

-Create a new `resources/` folder in the root of our package.
+Create a new `resources/` folder at the root of our package.
 In that folder, create a subfolder named `views`.
-In the views folder we'll create a `posts` subfolder in which we'll create two (extremely) simple templates.
+In the views folder, we'll create a `posts` subfolder in which we'll create two (extremely) simple templates.

 1. `resources/views/posts/index.blade.php`: